pkholland/mutantspider/examples/file_system/README.md

 data that you might have in a file when developing your application, and your code expects to be able to open and read that file when executing.
-The mutantspider build systems has a mechanism allowing you to list all of the files of this type in a way that 'make' can understand, and then make available within this /resources subdirectory when your application runs.
+The mutantspider build systems has a mechanism allowing you to list all of the files of this type in a way that 'make' can understand, and then make available within this
+<code>/resources</code> subdirectory when your application runs.

-Somewhat like the /persistent file system, the /resources file system is RAM-based.
+Somewhat like the <code>/persistent</code> file system, the <code>/resources</code>
-All file data in /resources is present in RAM the entire time your web application is running.
-The mechanism in mutantspider.mk essentially converts the files listed in the RESOURCES make variable into static data in your application (static char arrays) and then presents access to those arrays as files inside of /persistent.
+file system is RAM-based.
+All file data in <code>/resources</code> is present in RAM the entire time your web application is running.
+The mechanism in mutantspider.mk converts the files listed in the RESOURCES make variable into static data in your application (static char arrays) and then presents access to those arrays as files inside of <code>/persistent</code>.
 This means that the download of your application code that happens when a user visits your site includes all of the data from all of the files listed in your RESOURCES make variable.

 mutantspider/src/README.makefile contains information on how to use this RESOURCES feature in your makefile.